-Answer: Abraham is the only person in the Bible who is specifically described as remarrying after the death of a spouse (Genesis 25:1), but the Bible nowhere describes what Abraham’s second marriage was like.
-The Bible nowhere specifically describes a person getting remarried after a divorce.
-But, whether a second marriage is due to the previous marriage ending in divorce or the death of a spouse, there are biblical principles that definitely apply to making a second marriage a success.
+Only two people in the Bible are specifically said to have remarried after the death of a spouse: Abraham to Keturah (Genesis 25:1) and Ruth to Boaz (Ruth 4:13).
+In neither case does the Bible describe the quality of the second marriage.
+The Bible nowhere depicts a person getting remarried after a divorce.
+But, whether a second marriage follows a divorce or the death of a spouse, there are biblical principles that apply to making a second marriage a success.

 Whether it is a first, second, or third marriage, husbands are to sacrificially love their wives (Ephesians 5:25) and wives are to graciously submit to their husbands (Ephesians 5:22).
 A husband and his wife are to view the marriage as permanent and inseparable aside from death (Matthew 19:6).
 Husbands and wives are to love one another, forgive one another, and seek to respect and understand one another (Ephesians 5:33; 1 Peter 3:7).